MaxHissen/Battlesnake-Final/README.md

 # Limitations

 The biggest problem of the engine is a classic one: the horizon problem.
 I've done a lot to attempt to minimize the negative effects using certain heuristics such as a bias towards the centre and chasing tails, but these have had limited effects.

+# Current Status

+The snake is still online at battlesnake.com, and is under the name "Camo" At its peak, it was #4 in the world in duels, but has since dropped off as other snakes have been created.